-We’ve compiled a list of some of the most common and effective digital marketing tactics and what it takes to be successful at each one.
+Below is a list of some of the most common and effective digital marketing tactics and what it takes to be successful at each one.

 SEO campaigns are built around many moving parts to help achieve results, including:

-Pay per click advertising, or PPC, is the method of driving consumers to your website by paying every time they click on one of your ads through a publisher.
+Pay-per-click advertising, or PPC, is the method of driving consumers to your website by paying every time they click on one of your ads through a publisher.
 Think of PPC advertising as a way to purchase website visitors instead of promoting your website organically.

 Plus, Google and other search engines will charge you less per click if your PPC campaigns do well.
 The sooner you start implementing smart PPC campaigns into your digital marketing strategy, the sooner you will begin seeing results.